 Coronavirus in Michigan: Here’s where we stand as of Saturday night

-DETROIT – Michigan’s confirmed coronavirus (COVID-19) recovery rate is more than 400, state officials reported Saturday.
+DETROIT – Michigan officials provided an updated coronavirus (COVID-19) recovery rate Saturday.

 Here’s what happened Saturday:

-According to state officials officials, 433 people in Michigan have recovered from coronavirus (COVID-19) as of April 11.
+According to state officials officials, 3,237 people in Michigan have recovered from coronavirus (COVID-19).

 The state reports recovery numbers every Saturday.